Maine Department of Transportation

 Dental Insurance – The State of Maine pays 100% of employee-only dental premiums ($350.40 annual value).

-Retirement Plan – The State of Maine contributes 13.16% of employee’s pay to the Maine Public Employees Retirement System (MainePERS), on behalf of the employee.
+Retirement Plan – The State of Maine contributes 13.16% for MSEA positions and 17.96% for Confidential positions, of employee’s pay to the Maine Public Employees Retirement System (MainePERS), on behalf of the employee.

 Gym Membership Reimbursement – Improve overall health with regular exercise and receive up to $40 per month to offset this expense.

 Health and Dependent Care Flexible Spending Accounts – Set aside money pre-tax to help pay for out-of-pocket health care expenses and/or daycare expenses.

 Public Service Student Loan Forgiveness – The State of Maine is a qualified employer for this federal program.
 For more information, visit the Federal Student Aid office.